Golf Tutorials

 By Spencer Lanoue

 Ever hit an iron shot that feels perfectly struck, only to watch it sail stubbornly left or right of the pin?
 If you've blamed your swing, you might be missing the real culprit.
 Your equipment has a say in every shot you hit, and when it comes to your irons, one of the most significant factors influencing accuracy is the lie angle.
-This article will explain exactly what the lie angle is, how it a direct impact on your ball flight, and how you can figure out if your clubs are working for you or against you.
+This article will explain exactly what the lie angle is, how it directly impacts your ball flight, and how you can figure out if your clubs are working for you or against you.

 What Exactly Is the Lie Angle in Golf Irons?